We hope everyone had a restful and enjoyable Thanksgiving break!

 The children are currently working on informational expert books.
 They are organizing their ideas to write nonfiction books that include headings, introductions, conclusions, expert words, and nonfiction features.
 Our goal is to create pieces that teach someone else about something we know a lot about.

 We are continuing our work in early multiplication by launching a brand new unit called Muffles Truffles.
 The focus in this unit is the development of the open array as a model for multiplication.
 The unit uses the context of a truffles shop to think about how many boxes can be made with a given quantity of truffles.
 After this unit, the children will be exploring the relationship between multiplication and division.

 Other Notes of Importance:

 - Birthday Snack – We love celebrations!
 Keep in mind the celebration should be 10-15 minutes as to not interfere with our academic work.
-For our birthday celebrations this year, we invite you to join our class and share a special book of your family’s choice.
+For our birthday celebrations, we invite you to join our class and share a special book of your family’s choice.
 Please note, we will not be celebrating with food.
 Please give us a week’s notice to plan a celebration, and remember, goodie bags are not permitted during school celebrations.

 - Changes to dismissal need to be given in writing.
 Please send a note either weekly or the morning of a dismissal change.

 - PLEASE label your child’s sweaters, jackets, scarves, gloves, hats, and anything else they might take off during the day!
 There are lots of articles of clothing that come into the room in the morning and they are not claimed (or are lost) by the end of the day.
 This will make it easier for us to help the children keep track of their things.

 All our Best,